mikeizbicki/cmc-csci143/week_11/README.md

        `gin_fuzzy_search_limit` is an alternative

+       (fixed in RUM index)

+    1. does not sort the results (fixed in RUM index)
+    1. does not support `CLUSTER`

 RUM Index
 1. Reference: https://habr.com/ru/company/postgrespro/blog/452116/
-1. Like the GIN index, but also let's you store "metainformation" (e.g. pagerank, timestamp) in the index, and return results sorted by the metainfo
+1. Like the GIN index, but:
+    1. also let's you store "metainformation" (e.g. pagerank, timestamp) in the index
+    1. results can be returned sorted according to the metainformation
+    1. can perform index only scan on the metainformation
+        1. speedup from fewer pages accessed
+        1. speedup from LIMIT clauses
 1. limitations:
     1. slower than the GIN index for insert/update
+    1. uses more space than the GIN index (due to metainfo)

 GIST Index
 1. Reference: https://habr.com/ru/company/postgrespro/blog/444742/